TrulyFlawed/TrulyFlawed/README.md

 | [Inter](https://github.com/rsms/inter) | A font (I think the font is cool, that's it really). |

 ---

+Kudos to the folks at [Profile Technology Icons](https://github.com/marwin1991/profile-technology-icons) for providing programming language icons for use.

 That's all I have to say for now, baiiiiiiiiii :3